top of page

 Our older analog RF signals like AM/FM radio and VHF TV were only clotheslines, no washing was hung out on these lines.
 The radio waves or clotheslines used were also much more narrow in spectrum width.
 All of today’s analog radio stations could comfortably fit within that one 80MHz window pictured above, with plenty of space to spare.

-If you think of a small narrow slow-moving stream vs the Niagara Falls you will be getting close to what today’s wireless environment looks like compared to what it did before the digital rollout.
+If you think of a small narrow slow-moving stream vs the Niagara Falls you will be getting close to what today’s wireless environment looks like on a wideband spectrum analyzer compared to what it did before the digital rollout.

 In the early days of RF broadcasting, the governing New Zealand and Australian regulator bodies ruled that if you were going to use clotheslines, that only one article of clothing was permitted to be hung out at a time, no more than one item of clothing per minute.
 Technically speaking, this means no more than one pulse or burst per minute was allowed in wireless transmissions for known health concerns.
 This ruling was later done away with, and the stern health warnings ignored.